HEY FRIENDS!! How was your weekend? Hope you enjoyed it!

 We added the pins (aka staples) along the overlap too so the sheeting would stay in place when it was time to install the pea stone.
 For the most part these go in easily but a few times I had to knock them in with a hammer.
-Dark rocky soil!!
+Darn rocky soil!!

 Laying the landscape fabric goes really quickly – maybe a half hour to do this area.

 (I installed the stone veneer on the outside of the fire pit before the pea stone arrived, and then finished up the rest of the fire pit after it was installed.)

 4 | INSTALL PEA STONE.
 Now that the sod is cleared, the area has been contained with edging, and landscape fabric has been installed to inhibit weed growth, you’re ready for the pea stone!

 Compare various stone yards in your area for color and cost.
 I was trying to match the color of the gravel on our driveway but could not find anything like it (a mix of brownstone and gray.)
 In the end I used a peastone that was more gray than brown, but is variegated so there is a bit of brown and lighter stones in there too.

 The stone yard delivered the pea stone and because the patio is right next to the driveway, they were able to back the truck up and dump it right onto the landscape fabric.
 Woohoo!!!
 That made spreading it about a billion times easier than having to load up the wheel barrel and make 50 trips from the driveway to the patio.
 I had the pea stone all spread in about 30 minutes with a shovel and bow rake.

 (It’s so nice here early in the morning when there is shade.
 I love having my coffee out here!)